namsor/namsor-csharp-sdk2/docs/PersonalApi.md

             try
             {
-                // [USES 10 UNITS] Infer the likely country of residence of a personal full name, or one surname.
+                // [USES 10 UNITS PER NAME] Infer the likely country of residence of a personal full name, or one surname.
 Assumes names as they are in the country of residence OR the country of origin.
                 PersonalNameGeoOut result = apiInstance.Country(personalNameFull);
                 Debug.WriteLine(result);
             }